olean-b/DIY-Projects/ESP8266/NodeMCU/LogicMachineRemoteService/README.md

 Overview
 ========
 This is a early DIY project on how I built an external temperature (and humidity) sensor to extend my KNX installation.
-The actual interface between the NodeMCU and the KNX in this project, is a Logic Macine (LM3) from [Embedded Systems](http://openrb.com/).
+The actual interface between the NodeMCU and KNX Bus in this project, is a Logic Macine (LM3) from [Embedded Systems](http://openrb.com/).
 On the LM i'm using the RemoteService by posting a json- style message.

 Components
 ========
-For this project you need only two components:
+Besides the Logic Machine unit from Embedded Systems (as stated above), you need only two components for this project:
 - DHT22 Temperature and Humidity sensor
 - ESP-01 (Wifi module ESP8622 by Espressif)

-To flash, and load the provided Lua code/script – you will be using a USB TTL module with the option to supply 3.3V
+To flash, and load the provided Lua code, you will be using a USB TTL module with the option to supply 3.3V

 Flash ESP-01 with custom build firmware
 ========
-Follow this link to learn the basics of installing NodeMCU for the ESP-01. [http://benlo.com/esp8266/esp8266QuickStart.html] (http://benlo.com/esp8266/esp8266QuickStart.html)
+Follow this link to learn the basics of installing (flashing) NodeMCU for the ESP-01. [http://benlo.com/esp8266/esp8266QuickStart.html] (http://benlo.com/esp8266/esp8266QuickStart.html)

 I recommend using the ESPlorer IDE.
 Latest version is available at [http://esp8266.ru/esplorer/] (http://esp8266.ru/esplorer/)